scriptrdotio/howto/decision_tables/create_decision_table.md

 # How to use decision tables?

 Scriptr allows you to create advanced condition/action evaluation logic without coding, through [decision tables](https://en.wikipedia.org/wiki/Decision_table).
+A decision table is automatically turned into an API that can be invoked by remote clients.

 ## Create a decision table